This post may contain affiliate links. Please read my disclosure policy.

 - Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper.

-- In a large mixing bowl, whisk together the flour, sweetener, baking powder and salt.
+- In a large mixing bowl, whisk together the flour, sugar, baking powder and salt.

 - Cut the cold butter into small cubes then add to the flour mixture.
-Use a pastry cutter or two forks to cut the butter into tiny pea-sized pieces.
+Use a pastry cutter or two forks to cut the butter into small pea-sized pieces.

-- Then gradually mix in the yogurt with a spatula until you start to form dough (do not overmix or the biscuits won’t get as fluffy!
-There should still be flour in the bowl).
+- Fold in the yogurt with a spatula until you start to form dough.
+Don't over-mix, dough should be shabby.

-- Transfer the dough with the remaining flour to a clean surface and lightly knead about 10 times (again, don’t over mix).
-Shape the dough into an oval disc and use a biscuit cutter to cut out 10 small biscuits (or 6 large).
+- Transfer dough and remaining flour to a clean surface and lightly knead.
+Shape the dough into an oval disc and use a biscuit cutter to cut out 10 small biscuits or 6 large.
 Place on the baking sheet.
 Then brush the tops of the biscuits with the egg wash.

 - Bake for 10-14 minutes or until golden brown to your liking.
 I took mine out right at 10 minutes when they were just starting to turn golden brown.
-Remove from the oven and brush with more butter.
+Remove from the oven.
+Brush with butter if desired.

 Equipment